 Information, counselling and legal assistance (ICLA)

-- work to prevent housing disputes and forced evictions
+- conflict dispute resolution including in the context of housing disputes and forced evictions

-- provide legal assistance and representation for Palestinian refugees, particularly in cases concerning property inheritance
+- legal assistance and representation for refugees through lawyers

 Shelter and settlements